constantingoeldel/alphabeta-rs/README.md

 # and
 metaprofile --help
 ```

+Windows is currently not supported, but using [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) on Windows works.

 If you received an error message about libopenblas, you will need to run the code with cargo (I don't really understand this issue)